After walking from Jesus’ hometown of Nazareth up to Capernaum, I wonder if Jesus got blisters on his feet too?

-After giving up trying to enter the church, I began the long descent down, trying to get into the mood of what some have labeled Jesus’ Magna Carta, thinking what it would have been like to sit here and listen to Him teach.
-Then I spied an unrobed bearded hobo-looking man at the waters edge taking his monthly bath.
+After giving up trying to enter the church, I began the long descent down, trying to get into the mood of The Sermon on the Mount, what some have labeled Jesus’ Magna Carta, thinking what it would have been like to sit here and listen to Him teach.
+Then I spied a naked bearded hobo-looking man at the waters edge taking his monthly bath.
 This ruined the historic atmosphere, to say the least.

-On my lengthy trek on the Jesus Trail, I passed many touristy places by.
-Each one has an entrance fee, and all you usually see is some boring church edifice.
+On my lengthy trek on the Jesus Trail, I passed by many touristy places.
+Each one has an entrance fee, and all you usually see for your coin is the inside of some boring church edifice.